SciPhi-AI/synthesizer/README.md

    Simply switch `rag-enabled` to `True`.
 Ensure you have the right `.env` variables set up, or provide CLI values for `rag_api_base` and `rag_api_key`.

 _Important:_ To make the most out of grounding your data with Wikipedia, ensure your system matches our detailed specifications.
-We offer additional examples and resources [here](https://github.com/emrgnt-cmplxty/library_of_phi/tree/main).
+An example RAG provider can be seen [here](https://github.com/SciPhi-AI/sciphi/blob/main/sciphi/interface/rag/sciphi_wiki.py).
 More high quality outbook books are available [here](https://github.com/SciPhi-AI/library-of-phi).

 ### RAG Eval Harness